 Without a clear timeline, clients can't accurately predict when they will receive your product/service.
 This makes financial planning more challenging and can diminish confidence in your business's capabilities.

-There are many different project timelines that can be used for proposals, but it's best to use the one most common in your industry.
+There are many different project timelines to use for proposals, but it's best to use the one most common in your industry.
 A good rule of thumb is a 30-day timeline per phase with some extra time added on top of each phase due to uncertainties and unknowns.

 4. Cost Estimate

-A general cost estimate or budget is another important part of any proposal.
+Next, include a general cost estimate or budget in your proposal.
 This will help potential clients understand what they are getting into before moving forward.
 It should be a summary of all costs associated with delivering the product/service.
 This would include:

 If you are bidding for a competitive contract, it's best not to include a detailed breakdown of costs in your proposal.
-Remember that all of these costs will be negotiated as part of an eventual agreement so including them in your initial proposal isn't going to help you win the job.
-In fact, it may hurt you as companies will have more insight to shop the project around.
+Remember that all of these costs will be negotiated as part of an eventual agreement.
+Including it may hurt you as companies will have more insight to shop the project around.

 In general, companies who want more specific information about pricing should contact vendors directly before submitting their proposals rather than relying solely on estimates from project research.
-This helps clarify what is expected up front and prevents hidden expenses down the road when everything has been completed.
+This helps clarify what is expected up front and prevents hidden expenses down the road.

 5. Next Steps

-To effectively close out your proposal, you want to make sure that you don't leave the client confused on what happens next.
+To effectively close out your proposal, clarify what happens next.
 Make sure the client knows:

 Bonus: References and Case Studies

-If you have past clients and case studies that are relevant to the proposal, this can be included.
-This can make a huge difference in convincing potential customers who might not know much about your company.
+If you have past clients and case studies that are relevant to the proposal, include this.
+They can make a huge difference in convincing potential customers who might not know much about your company.

-While case studies can be helpful in showcasing your experience and the potential value that you can deliver, don't include more than three references in a brief proposal.
+While case studies can showcase your experience and the potential value that you can deliver, don't include more than three references in a brief proposal.